 It’s essential to rethink the attributes you seek in potential hires and how you communicate with them.
 A crucial aspect of diversity-focused recruiting is continually questioning the qualities you prioritize in candidates, understanding why you do so, and whether any personal biases influence these choices.

 Take a moment to review how you assess and select candidates, and honestly reflect on whether your methods inadvertently favor specific groups.
 If you discover such bias, consider adjusting your evaluation processes.
-If you're uncertain, seek input from colleagues to gather a diverse range of perspectives.
+If you’re uncertain, seek input from colleagues to gather diverse perspectives.

 Blind-Hiring Techniques